GregaRamsak/GregaRamsak.github.io/README.md

 Click on the **⨯** on the right side of the task body to permanently delete this task.

+### Modify task time

+Hold Alt and click the time you want to modify.

+Form components:
+- input field with number of minutes
+- [+] increse time for number of minutes in input field
+- [-] decrese time for number of minutes in input field
+- [⨯] close modify form

+### Reset time on all tasks

+Press Ctrl + Shift + E to reset time on all tasks.

 ### Total time

 To display total time spent on tasks double click on background.